impact factor, citescore

 OBJECTIVES:

-To investigate associations of catechol-O-methyltransferase (COMT) Val158Met polymorphism with susceptibility to fibromyalgia and Fibromyalgia Impact Questionnaire (FIQ) score in patients with fibromyalgia.
+To investigate associations of catechol-O-methyltransferase (COMT) Val158Met polymorphism with susceptibility to fibromyalgia and Fibromyalgia Impact Questionnaire (FIQ) score in patients with fibromyalgia (FM).

 METHODS: